valentgs/eflex/Readme.md

 A network resource is similar to an asset.
 So the existing code to create, read, update, and delete assets is used as an inspiration to create the code to create, read, update, and delete network resources.
 Files have been generated and other files have been modified.
 Also, the OPF implemented to be used through the terminal is inspired by the functions of adding a schedule.
 These additions and modifications are specified in the next two subsections.

 #### Generated Files

+These files are created to get information from the network resources database and display it in the UI.
+Some of them produce the UI HTML pages, and others are used to define the API and database operations.

 - flexmeasures/api/common/schemas/network_resources.py
     - class NetworkResourceIdField(fields.Integer)